Strengths

 Mats Soomre

 A client asked me recently whether inflexibility is always a positive trait.
-I said no. When used at the wrong time or pushed too far, it becomes a real obstacle.
-He was surprised - he knows me as someone who usually sees quirks and peculiarities as strengths.
+I said no. When used at the wrong time or pushed too far, it becomes an obstacle.
+He was surprised — he knows me as someone who usually sees quirks and peculiarities as strengths.
 I explained it this way: these quirks are like pepper.
 Used well, they make the dish spectacular.
 Used too much or on the wrong dish, they ruin it entirely.

 This is the part of strengths-based work that most people skip.
 They identify the strength, celebrate it, and stop there.
 But every behavioural strength carries an associated weakness — and that weakness has a limit.